 Generally, any healthy adult (not pregnant or nursing) can benefit from microblading and permanent makeup.
 Before conducting any procedure we evaluate each prospective client for a successful treatment.
 We reserve the right to deny treatment if you are deemed to not be a good candidate for microblading or permanent makeup.

 Please contact us prior to booking an appointment if you currently suffer from a major illness that may affect your immune system and impede healing, including any of the following conditions, which may require your doctor’s approval before treatment:

 - Medications or disorders affecting the immune system

 - Medications or disorders affecting blood thickness and coagulation

 Please postpone treatment if you have any of the following conditions:

 - Rash, active acne, eczema or dermatitis in the area to be treated

 - Active herpes or eye related conditions such as conjunctivitis, blepharitis, sty, etc.

 If you have previous permanent makeup on the area to be treated we need to assess the area prior to treatment.
 Please contact us for a consultation.

 A deposit of $100 is required to make an appointment for a treatment and it is applied to the payment of your service.
-The deposit is refundable up to 48 hours after you make the appointment, after 48 hours it is non-refundable.
+If the appointment is made at least 5 days prior, the deposit is refundable up to 48 hours after you make the appointment, after 48 hours it is non-refundable.
 The deposit is forfeited if you fail to come to your appointment or cancel/reschedule less than 72 hours prior.